The Ultimate Guide to Staining your Fence or Deck

 • New smooth wood: 200-250 sq. ft. per gallon

 • New rough wood: 100-200 sq. ft. per gallon

-For best results, after spray application use a roller and/or paint brush to even out sprayed on stain while stain is still very damp.
+For best results, after spray application, use a roller and/or paint brush to even out sprayed-on stain while it is still very damp.

 If you’re ready to upgrade your outdoor space, contact Rick’s Custom Fencing & Decking for a free estimate.
 Learn why we’ve been trusted throughout the Pacific Northwest for over 40 years!